Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Start-Transcript -Path "[YourPath]PowershellSession.log"

-If you enjoyed this tutorial, then you’ll also like to read more about other fixes for some of the most common PowerShell errors.
+If you enjoyed this tutorial, you’ll also like to read more about other fixes for some of the most common PowerShell errors.